hide-org/hide/docs/quickstart.md

 This will print the content of the `maths.py` file.

-Coding agents often update files by generating diffs.
+Coding agents often update files by adding/replacing lines or by applying unified diffs.
 Therefore it can be important to include line numbers when reading files.
-With Hide, we can include line numbers by setting the `show_line_numbers` parameter to `True`:
+With Hide, we can include line numbers when reading files by setting the `show_line_numbers` parameter to `True`:

 ```python
 result = hide_client.get_file(